-- 8.11.1 Description - 8.11.1.1 A user can send a message to another user(s) inviting him to join the ongoing voice communication. - 8.11.2 Rationale - 8.11.2.1 The users of an ongoing voice communication may have a need for a controller or any other user to join (for example shunting teams, banking, etc.). - 8.11.3 Users - 8.11.3.1 Any user with a voice connection. - 8.11.4 Functional attributes - 8.11.4.1 The user shall be able to invite another user(s) to join an ongoing communication. - 8.11.4.2 The system shall automatically route the invitation message to the desired user(s). - 8.11.4.3 It shall be possible to join ongoing user-to-user or multi users communication.
+8.11.1.1 A user can send a message to another user(s) inviting him to join the ongoing voice communication.

+8.11.2.1 The users of an ongoing voice communication may have a need for a controller or any other user to join (for example shunting teams, banking, etc.).

+8.11.3.1 Any user with a voice connection.

+- 8.11.4.1 The user shall be able to invite another user(s) to join an ongoing communication. - 8.11.4.2 The system shall automatically route the invitation message to the desired user(s). - 8.11.4.3 It shall be possible for these users to connect to an ongoing user-to-user or multi users communication.
 The user-to-user communication will transfer into a multi user communication.

-8.11.5.1 The initiation of sending an invitation message shall be achieved with the minimum of interaction (for example a single button press or selection from list).

-- 8.11.5.2 The status of the invitation message is presented to the inviting user in a clear and simple way (for example pending, rejected). - 8.11.5.3 Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive.
-Users shall be presented with meaningful information when receiving incoming voice communication for example: - Functional identity. - Information relating to the location of the originator. ٠ - A simple description of incoming communication. • - 8.11.5.4 Where a functional identity is provided, it shall be consistent with the harmonised operational rules (where necessary). - 8.11.6 Related application interfaces - 8.11.6.1 This section provides information relating to the relationships that exist between this application and others.
-It is envisaged that a user profile that includes this application will also have all related applications shown in Table 184 included within their profile.
+- 8.11.5.1 The initiation of sending an invitation message shall be achieved with the minimum of interaction (for example a single button press or selection from list). - 8.11.5.2 The status of the invitation message is presented to the inviting user in a clear and simple way (for example pending, rejected). - 8.11.5.3 Where selection from a list is determined to be the preferred option, then the list shall be accessed with the minimum of interaction and be intuitive.
+Users shall be presented with meaningful information when receiving incoming voice communication for example: - Functional identity. - Information relating to the location of the originator. - A simple description of incoming communication. - 8.11.5.4 Where a functional identity is provided, it shall be consistent with the harmonised operational rules (where necessary).

+8.11.6.1 This section provides information relating to the relationships that exist between this application and others.
+It is envisaged that a user profile that includes this application will also have all related applications shown in Table 196 included within their profile.

 Ref Title of related application

 8.3 Role management and presence

-8.4 Location services

 8.7 Authorisation of application

 8.8 QoS Class Negotiation

 8.12 Arbitration

-Table 184: Inviting-a-user messaging - related application list
+Table 196: Inviting-a-user messaging - related application list

-URS Ref. Туре Symmetry Up/Down Distribution Latency Bandwidth Reliability Setup Speed 7.1 Uni- directional Data 50/50 User-to-User Normal Low Normal Normal High
+URS Ref. Туре Symmetry Up/Down Distribution Latency Bandwidth Reliability Setup Speed 8.11 Uni- directional Data 50/50 User-to-User Normal Low Normal Normal High

-Table 185: Inviting-a-user messaging - communication attributes
+Table 197: Inviting-a-user messaging - communication attributes